- This is Croatia

 This is a rebate scheme for film and television productions made in Croatia, available as of 2012.
 The rebate applies to Feature Films, Documentaries, Short Films, Television Drama and Animation and does not apply to Commercials, Reality, Game Shows and Soaps.

-Projects can derive a benefit of 20% of their qualifying expenditure, which is based on the cost of Croatian cast and crew working in Croatia, as well as goods and services purchased in Croatia.
+Projects can derive a benefit of 25% of their qualifying expenditure (30% for productions filming in regions with below average development), which is based on the cost of Croatian cast and crew working in Croatia, as well as goods and services purchased in Croatia.

-In the past four years, a total of 27 productions benefited from the Programme, originating from countries as varied as the US, the UK, France, Belgium, Germany, Switzerland, The Netherlands, Finland, Denmark, Sweden and India.
+In the past six years, a total of 58 productions benefited from the Programme, originating from countries as varied as the US, the UK, France, Belgium, Germany, Switzerland, The Netherlands, Finland, Denmark, Sweden and India.

 Croatian Creative Europe Desk - MEDIA Office is a promotion and information office for the European Commission’s Creative Europe Programme – MEDIA sub-programme, which offers a wide variety of funding for film and television, from training, through development and distribution to markets, events and festivals.